Schiller Institute for Integrated Science and Society

 Global Public Health and the Common Good

-The minor in Global Public Health and the Common Good is open to students with career interests in medicine, nursing, environmental studies, and public health.
+The major and minor in Global Public Health and the Common Good are open to students with career interests in medicine, nursing, environmental studies, and public health.
 It will prepare students for postgraduate studies in public health (M.P.H. and Ph.D.) and enrich the education of students headed to medicine, dentistry, and nursing.
 And because public health is highly interdisciplinary and intersects many fields of human endeavor, the minor is open also to students interested in law, economics, international studies, mathematics, physics, chemistry, the humanities, business, social work, and education.

 Print